likerberi/ConvHDF5/README.md

 # ConvHDF5

-This is a second attempt as a part of 'Parellel Memory'.
+This is a second attempt as a part of "Pare'llel Memory".
 Flutter Web - Firebase - Google Domains